distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## Why ordinary conditional futures are not impact futures

-A long YES position and a short NO position of equal size does not settle to impact.
+A long YES position and a short NO position of equal size does not settle to the event's impact.
 The winning conditional future settles to the asset’s spot price `S`, and the losing conditional future settles to 0.
 If YES occurs, the combined position settles to `+S`.
 If NO occurs, it settles to `-S`.
 The position is a directional bet on the outcome and on the spot level, not a bet on the pre-event spread `price_yes - price_no`.

 The trader can exit before resolution, but the position remains exposed to changes in event probability and to asset-price movements unrelated to the event until it is closed.
-For a long-running election market, a Bitcoin move caused by interest rates, regulation, or a large exchange failure can dominate the PnL of a trader who only intended to speculate on the election’s impact.
+For a long-running election market, a Bitcoin move caused by interest rates, regulation, or macro conditions can dominate the PnL of a trader who only intended to speculate on the election’s impact.

-Defining impact as `price_yes - spot` also does not isolate impact.
+A trader might instead buy the asset in the YES-conditional market and short an equal amount in the spot market.
+The resulting spread, `price_yes - spot`, still does not isolate impact.
 Spot reflects the probability-weighted average of the conditional prices,

 `spot(t) = p_yes(t) · price_yes(t) + (1-p_yes(t)) · price_no(t)`,